Sheikh Mukhtar: India

 Sheikh Mukhtar got his break with Mehboob Khan's Ek Hi Raasta (1939), earning a lead role in his first movie, and would play the lead in numerous later Mehboob Khan movies.
 He starred in several lead roles throughout the 1940s, and by the 1950s, he expanded his contributions to cinema by founding his own production company, Mukhtar Films; among his box-office successes was the film Mr. Lambu (1956).

 Pakistan

 Mukhtar had produced Noor Jehan (1967), a Hindi movie, with hopes for it to be a 'hit' like Mughal-e-Azam (1960), but his movie flopped badly in India, which in turn disappointed him and he was heartbroken and probably this made him leave India for Pakistan.
-And along with him, he took the original prints of film Noor Jehan, which was released in Pakistan twelve days after his death in 1980, and became a 'hit' film there, becoming a hit film there and earning approximately Rs.
+And along with him, he took the original prints of film Noor Jehan, which was released in Pakistan twelve days after his death in 1980, and became a 'hit' film there, earning approximately Rs.
 1 crore.
 In the movie he played the supporting role of Sher Afghan Quli Khan, the first husband of Queen Nur Jahan.